xNavid/best-practices-i-learned/README.md

 ### Check Resource Ownership
 When performing an operation on data you should first check if the user trying to perform the action has permission to perform operations.
 Users who do not own a resource or have permission to a owned resource should not be able to access or perform operations through API unless it is part of the API functionality.

+### Handle Data Manipulation in Model
+It is better to take care of data manipulation in the model file instead of creating a function inside the controller, particularly if the manipulation invloves data that will be saved in the database.

 ### Prefer Soft Delete
 Choose soft deleting resources, specially resources that are useful for the system or user might want restore.